sd2020spring/sd2020spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 and how did you address them?
 What would you do differently next time?

 ### Turning in your assignment

+NOTE That what is written below is not a part of the adjusted Micro-Project-4.
+You can therefore ignore the details of this section.
+Instead, you will submit your classes and functions that will make up the proposed Model-View-Controller framework for your topic.
+No code will be executed.

 Your code should submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python qbert.py`, or (b) a Jupyter notebook.